aallali/db.c/README.md

 By that, I mean the data structures (B-Tree, B+Tree, etc.), indexing, hashing, storage, and memory management.
 I aim to implement a basic non-relational database, starting with an in-memory approach and later adding persistence.

-I previously started a similar project ([safinaDB](https://github.com/aallali/safinaDB)) in Rust.
-However, I realized that I lacked understanding of kernel-level execution and database internals, so I decided to go back and build things brick by brick.

 ### Build and Execution Commands:
 - **`make`**: Compiles the source code.
 - **`db.bin`**: The compiled executable binary.